dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-normals.md

 ### Be sure to read up more on buffer geometry in general

-Be sore to read up more on the subject of [buffer geometry](/2021/04/22/threejs-buffer-geometry/) in general before getting into learning a thing or two about the normal attribute.
+Be sure to read up more on the subject of [buffer geometry](/2021/04/22/threejs-buffer-geometry/) in general before getting into learning a thing or two about the normal attribute.
 When it comes to learning how to make a custom geometry the first step might be to create the position attribute first, so there is looking into how to go about doing that before getting into the normal attribute.
 Also there is a wide range of key features that have to do with the buffer geometry class that you should know about before hand.

+### There is reading more about the Buffer Attributes class in general

+In order to create a normal attribute from raw data I will need to call [THREE.BufferAttribute](/2023/06/22/threejs-buffer-attribute/), and pass a typed array and an item count when calling it.
+Speaking of THREE.BufferAttribite you might want to check out my main blog post on this subject as well.
+There are a lot of core features of the class that will come into play when making a normal attribute that I might not get into detail with here.

 ### Arrow helpers are your friend when it comes to normals